waltervanheuven/auto-alt-text/README.md

 ## OpenCLIP

 The Python script can also use [OpenCLIP](https://github.com/mlfoundations/open_clip) to generate descriptions of images in Powerpoint files.
 There are many OpenCLIP models and pretrained models that you can use.
 To find out the available models, use `--show_openclip_models`.
-The default model is `coca_ViT-L-14` and the pretrained model is `mscoco_finetuned_laion2B-s13B-b90k` (~2.55Gb file will be downloaded).
+The default model is `coca_ViT-L-14` and the pretrained model is `mscoco_finetuned_laion2B-s13B-b90k` (~2.55Gb model file will be downloaded).

 ```sh
 # only show alt text already available